gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ## Step 1: Software Installation

-The following is the recommended software for Windows 10 and Ubuntu 18.04.
+You can develop applications for Azure Sphere on Windows 10 Anniversary Update or later, or a Linux machine running Ubuntu 18.04 LTS

 ### Windows 10 Recommended Software